itaywol/SC-Workshop/README.md

         sarif_file: 'trivy-results.sarif'
         category: Trivy
 ```
+  - Merge create PR and merge into main branch
 3. **Check Security Tab**
    - Make sure you see new record in Security Tab, review the Vulnerability
 5. **Vulnerability Checks for PRs**